rpeden/slack-node/README.md

 ## We're all done!
 And that's it!
 You've written your first Slack API app.
 That was pretty easy, wasn't it?

-Now for the really good news: you can officially add 'Slack API Developer' to your LinkedIn profile, and look forward to an avalanche of messages from recruiters telling you that you're the perfect candidate for a role they're trying to fill.
+Now for the really good news: you can officially add 'Slack API Developer' to your LinkedIn profile, and look forward to an avalanche of messages from recruiters telling you that you're the perfect candidate for a role they're trying to fill!